unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 Our [Uno Platform Template Wizard](https://platform.uno/blog/the-new-uno-platform-solution-template-wizard/) and its [live version](https://new.platform.uno/) allow you to get to a working project quickly.
 You can select your preferred version of .NET, choose the target platforms you want to develop for, pick a design system that suits your app the best, pick from the MVVM or MVUX architectural pattern, and throw in any mix of the rich set of Uno Extensions as starting building blocks.
 Additionally, you can include support for PWA, first-party API server, UI tests, and even generate initial build scripts for GitHub Actions or Azure DevOps, alleviating the hassle of figuring out the complex, cross-platform YAML specifics.

-## Your apps will be Pixel-Perfect across all platforms and look exactly the way you want them to look
+## Your apps will be pixel-perfect across all platforms

-Uno Platform allows you to control each pixel using the concept of lookless-controls, similar to the "[headless controls](https://martinfowler.com/articles/headless-component.html)" term used in React world.
-Each built-in and even third-party control defines its logic (e.g. how the control reacts to pointer or keyboard input, how it handles data, or how different properties affect its behavior) independently of its visual style and template.
-This means you can completely change the look of each control as you see fit for every specific use case or to match your brand.
-You can even change the style of the control at runtime.
-Thanks to this, we can also offer two different built-in design systems – Fluent Design System based on Microsoft's design language and Material Design based on Google's design language – and both in light and dark theme!
+Uno Platform allows you to control each pixel of your UI elements to match the experience you envision.
+This concept of lookless-controls is very similar to what is named "[headless controls](https://martinfowler.com/articles/headless-component.html)" in the React world.
+Each built-in and third-party control defines its fundamental logic (e.g. how it responds to interactions, handles data, or behaves once a property value is set) independently of a visual style and template.
+This approach means you can tailor the appearance of any control to fit a special use case, or to match your brand identity.
+Changes to control styling can even be performed at runtime.
+Uno Platform leverages this to offer multiple built-in design systems influenced by guidance from popular platforms.

-Under the hood, your app is still native – we are still using the built-in native UI primitives on each target which build up a native view hierarchy and draws the visuals using native OS capabilities.
-This way you still get all the benefits of the native world such as localization and accessibility, while you still have full control of every pixel of your app and only need to design your application once.
+Under the hood, your users benefit from a native app.
+That is, we are still using the built-in native UI primitives on each target.
+These build up a native view hierarchy and draws the visuals using native OS capabilities.
+That way, you still get all the benefits of the native world such as localization and accessibility, but without giving up the rich control of pixel-level details in your app experience.

+All of the above remains possible without needing to replicate the same design for each target platform.

 ## Out of the box support for Material/Fluent/Cupertino design systems with Dark/Light themes